-Understanding the statutes of limitations on debt
+Understanding the Statute of Limitations on Debt Collection

 The following is provided for informational purposes only and is not intended as legal advice or credit repair.

 When it comes to old, unpaid debts, there’s a bit of confusion around the term “statute of limitations.”
 Specifically, consumers are sometimes under the belief that taking certain actions with old, delinquent debts can prolong the amount of time those debts stay on your credit report.
 Statutes of limitations can be complicated, especially as they relate to debt, so here’s what you need to know in order to make the best choices for your unique circumstances.

 A debt's statute of limitations has no impact on your credit report

 If you're concerned about how a debt’s statute of limitations may lengthen (or shorten) it's time on your credit report, don't be.
 The two things have no impact on one another.

 When you get a negative mark on your credit history (by missing a payment, for example), that negative mark remains on your credit report for 7 years.
 (In the case of certain events, such as a Chapter 7 bankruptcy, some negative marks may be reported for up to 10 years.)